Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- Texas' 34 games this season have gone over this contest's total of 149.5 points 13 times.
+- In 13 games this season, Texas and its opponents have scored more than 149.5 total points.

-- The average total in Texas' outings this year is 145.2, 4.3 fewer points than this game's over/under.
+- Texas' games this season have had an average of 145.2 points, 4.3 fewer than this matchup's over/under.

-- So far this season, the Longhorns have compiled an 18-16-0 record against the spread.

 - Texas has entered the game as favorites 23 times this season and won 20, or 87%, of those games.